NingMiao/CGMH/README.md

  - Details
    - You should install python packages above first or disable them in 'config.py'.
-   - Download 1-billion and quaro training data and put them in the data folder.
+   - Download 1-billion and quora training data and put them in the data folder.
 For 1-billion, you can use a subset of the corpus to form 1-billion.txt.
 Use 'utils/dict_emb/dict_make.py' to make word dictionary and 'utils/dict_emb/emb_make.py' to make word embeddings.
    - Be sure to set correct path for package and data in 'config.py'